computationalstylistics/computationalstylistics.github.io/_pages/resources.md

 ## Learn with us

 The members of the group regularly conduct invited workshops at various places of the world, including yearly course offerings at [Digital Humanities Summer Institute](http://www.dhsi.org/index.php) (DHSI) in Victoria BC and [The European Summer University in Digital Humanities](http://www.culingtec.uni-leipzig.de/ESU_C_T/node/97) (ESUDH) in Leipzig.
 Below we will aim to regularly add updates on upcoming events.
+### 2019 major workshops
+28 Feb - 1 Mar *Style / Content – Literary Modeling* in Stockholm, Sweden.
+Taught by Jan Rybicki.
+3-5 May [Stylometry at DHI Beirut](https://dhibeirut.wordpress.com/) in Beirut, Lebanon.
+Taught by Jan Rybicki.
+10-14 June [Digital Humanities Summer Institute](http://www.dhsi.org/index.php) in Victoria BC, Canada.
+Taught by Maciej Eder and Joanna Byszuk.
+23 Jul - 2 Aug [The European Summer University in Digital Humanities](http://www.culingtec.uni-leipzig.de/ESU_C_T/node/97) in Leipzig, Germany.
+Taught by Maciej Eder and Jeremi Ochab.